opentoonz/opentoonz_docs/source/using_the_version_control.rst

 The starting page for downloading Subversion is ``http://subversion.apache.org/``  where you should look for the available binary packages, and download a version control client for Macintosh.
 We suggest the use of openCollabNet Universal Subversion Binaries related to your Mac OS X version.

-After the installation is very important to check where Subversion is installed as this information is needed to configure the version control in Toonz: this information is displayed in the last page of the installation process and by default is usually ``/opt/subversion/bin`` .
+After the installation is very important to check where Subversion is installed, as this information is needed to configure the version control in OpenToonz: this information is displayed in the last page of the installation process and by default is usually ``/opt/subversion/bin`` .

 .. note:: If an older Subversion release is used some version control features might not work.

 .. _configuring_the_version_control_in_toonz:

-Configuring the Version Control in Toonz
+Configuring the Version Control in OpenToonz
-''''''''''''''''''''''''''''''''''''''''
+''''''''''''''''''''''''''''''''''''''''''''
-Once the version control server is configured and the version control client is installed it is possible to configure Toonz in order to use the version control.
+Once the version control server is configured and the version control client is installed it is possible to configure OpenToonz in order to use the version control.

-In Toonz the version control information are stored in the ``versioncontrol.xml``  file located in the ``Toonz 7.0  stuff\config`` folder.
+In OpenToonz the version control information is stored in the ``versioncontrol.xml``  file located in the ``OpenToonz 1.x stuff\config`` folder.
 By default the file has the following content:

 ``<?xml version="1.0" encoding="UTF-8"?><Repositories><!-- REMOVE ENTIRELY THIS LINE TO ENABLE SVN<repository><name>PutYourRepositoryName</name><localPath>putYourWorkingCopyPath</localPath><repoPath>putYourRepositoryPath</repoPath></repository>REMOVE ENTIRELY THIS LINE TO ENABLE SVN --> <svnPath></svnPath></Repositories>``

 By editing the file with a text editor (e.g. Notepad) it is possible to set the information for the central repository and the working copy location.

-Together with the configuration file, version control users can be defined by editing the ``permissions.xml``  file located in the ``Toonz 7.0  stuff\config`` folder (see the Toonz Setup Guide on the Toonz CD-ROM ).
+Together with the configuration file, version control users must be defined by editing the ``permissions.xml``  file located in the ``OpenToonz 1.x stuff\config`` folder.

-.. note:: The ``versioncontrol.xml``  and ``permissions.xml``  file have to be well-formed, and so cannot contain an opening tag without its related closing tag, otherwise Toonz will not run.
+.. note:: The ``versioncontrol.xml``  and ``permissions.xml``  file have to be well-formed, and so cannot contain an opening tag without its related closing tag, otherwise OpenToonz will not run.
 If you decide to edit the files, make a backup copy first in case you need to revert the file to the original version.

-.. tip:: **To configure the version control in Toonz:**
+.. tip:: **To configure the version control in OpenToonz:**

-    1. Open the ``versioncontrol.xml``  file located in the ``Toonz 7.0  stuff\config`` folder with a text editor (e.g. Notepad).
+    1. Open the ``versioncontrol.xml``  file located in the ``OpenToonz 1.x stuff\config`` folder with a text editor (e.g. Notepad).

     2. Delete the line